 Influence on policies affecting health;

 Facilitation of health-enhancing activities.

 Fees and finance

 The Specialist Community Public Health Nursing courses are either commissioned by the Health Education East of England or contract funded.
-Please contact the Infozone for further information regarding fees.
+Please contact the Student Centre for further information regarding fees.

-First degree, or evidence of working at Masters or the ability to work at this level
+- First degree (or equivalent 120 credits at Level 6), or evidence of working at Masters, or the ability to work at this Level

 Current registration with the NMC and employment in health/social care setting.